- What Is It?

 - How to prevent

-Each individual tooth is composed of calcium and several other organic components.
+Each tooth is composed of calcium and several other organic components.
 It is divided into 3 layers: enamel, dentin, and pulp - each layer having a specific role.

-- The vast majority of the tooth is composed of dentin, which is found directly beneath the enamel.
+- Most of the tooth is composed of dentin, which is found directly beneath the enamel.